Robust variable selection in the framework of classification with label noise and outliers: applications to spectroscopic data in agri-food: Material and methods

-The second dataset reports the NIR spectra of $231$ homogenized meat samples, recorded from $400-2498$ nm at intervals of $2$ nm, accounting for a total of $P=1050$ spectral variables.
+The second dataset reports the NIR spectra of $231$ homogenized meat samples acquired in reflection mode from $400$ to $2498$ nm at intervals of $2$ nm, accounting for a total of $P=1050$ spectral variables.
 Spectra belong to five different meat types, with $32$ beef, $55$ chicken, $34$ lamb, $55$ pork, and $55$ turkey.
-We randomly partition the recorded spectra into calibration and test sets: the former is composed by $16$ beef, $28$ chicken, $17$ lamb, $28$ pork and $28$ turkey (the resulting training set is displayed in Figure \ref{fig:meat_training}), while the latter contains the same proportion of these five meat types with four additional spectra manually adulterated as follows:
+Data are collected using a Foss NIRSystems 6500 instrument which has two sensors: one for $400-1100$ nm and one for $1100-2498$ nm; this causes the discontinuity visible at wavenumber $1100$ in Figure \ref{fig:meat_training}.
+We randomly partition the recorded spectra into test and calibration sets: the former is composed by $16$ beef, $27$ chicken, $17$ lamb, $27$ pork and $27$ turkey, while the latter contains the same proportion of these five meat types with four additional spectra manually adulterated as follows:

-\begin{itemize} \item a shifted version of a pork spectrum, achieved by removing the first $15$ data points and appending the last $15$ group-mean absorbance values at the end of it; \item a noisy version of a pork spectrum, generated by adding Gaussian white noise to the original one; \item a modified version of a turkey spectrum, obtained by abnormally increasing the absorbance value in a single specific wavelength to simulate a spike; \item a pork spectrum with an added slope, produced by multiplying the original spectrum by a positive constant. \end{itemize} These modifications mimic the ones considered in the ``Chimiom\'{e}trie 2005'' chemometric contest for the starches dataset, described in the previous Section, and agree with those reported in \cite{Denti2020} within a novelty detection framework.
+\begin{itemize} \item a shifted version of a pork meat spectrum, achieved by removing the first $15$ data points and appending the last $15$ group-mean absorbance values at the end of it; \item a noisy version of a pork meat spectrum, generated by adding Gaussian white noise to the original one; \item a modified version of a turkey meat spectrum, obtained by abnormally increasing the absorbance value in a single specific wavelength to simulate a spike; \item a pork meat spectrum with an added slope, produced by multiplying the original spectrum by a positive constant. \end{itemize} These modifications mimic the ones considered in the ``Chimiom\'{e}trie 2005'' chemometric contest for the starches dataset, described in the previous Section, and agree with those reported in \cite{Denti2020} within a novelty detection framework.